25 of the world's most romantic hotels

 Its 200 rooms and suites are just as heavenly, outfitted with sprawling terraces and spa-like bathrooms with ocean-facing tubs.
 Its signature restaurant, Citron, takes date nights to whole new heights, quite literally: Couples can dine in a cone suspended over the mountain.
 But perhaps most romantic of all is the resort's adults-only infinity pool, which overlooks the pristine white sand beach below.

-Marquis Los Cabos Resort & Spa (San José del Cabo, Mexico) SWAP THIS ONE OUT
+Marquis Los Cabos Resort & Spa (San José del Cabo, Mexico)

 Infinity pools seem to flow right into the sea at the Marquis Los Cabos.